zhaonat/Rigorous-Coupled-Wave-Analysis/README.md

 # Rigorous-Coupled-Wave-Analysis PACKAGE

-semi-analytic fourier series solutions for Maxwell's equations.
-This package actually contains three methods:
+A collection of semi-analytic fourier series solutions for Maxwell's equations written in python.
+This package actually contains three different methods:
 1) TMM: classical transfer matrix method
 2) Plane Wave Expansion Method: essentially solves Maxwell's equations in fourier space.
 3) RCWA: a synthesis of TMM and PWEM.

+The organization of the package is centered around modules which can run a simulation for each of the three methods, given the correct inputs from the user.

 ## Prerequisites and Installation
 Make sure you have a functional version of python 3 with numpy, scipy, and matplotlib.